camfindlay/silverstripe-meetup-guide/en/07_Hackfest_guide.md

 ### Venue
 Venues for hackfests are often in public "hacker" spaces or sponsored by local development companies (if a company is sponsoring a meetup it is ok to add them as meetup sponsors on Meetup.com).

-To run a hackfest you'll need to secure space with:
+To run a hackfest you'll need to secure a venue with:
  * Space, desks, chairs
  * Wifi (preferably a guest wifi access point, please consider any security impacts if you are using a sponsors space and wifi).
  * Power (it is a good idea to bring some extension gables and power boards).